heuer/segno/docs/special-qrcode-factories.rst

 The ``helpers`` module provides factory functions to create common QR Codes for encoding WIFI configurations, MeCards or geographic locations.

-The created QR Codes use at minimum the error correction level "M".
+The created QR Codes use at minimum the error correction level "L".
 If a better error correction level is possible without changing the QR Code version, the better error correction level will be used.